Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Conclusion

+An interesting feature of the model is the by-passing of barriers by the clump in two-dimensional maps.
+To be more quantitative, we could imagine running drift simulations on a strip, that is, a two-dimensional environment with periodic boundary conditions along the $x$-axis and a finite size along the $y$-axis.
+This would allow us to quantify the minimal 'degree of two-dimensionality' for the motion of the clump, {\em i.e.} the minimal y-width above which the clump can move around the barriers.
+We expect this width to be of the order of $l_b$.

+Our study of biologically-motivated mechanisms possibly enhancing the motility of the clump is not exhaustive.
+For instance, synapse dynamics, that is, the short-term depression and/or facilitation of synapses, is another candidate.
+Its effect on the dynamics of a bump of activity in continuous attractor neural networks (in the absence of thermal and quenched disorder) has recently been studied by Fung et al \cite{Fung12}, who showed that short-term depression increases the motility of the clump.

+In addition, it would be interesting to investigate further the issue of the response to inputs.
+How the hippocampus integrates the information conveyed by brain areas upstream CA3 is still not fully understood, in spite of a wealth of experimental results during the past ten years (notably the discovery of grid cells \cite{Fyhn04,Hafting05}).
+The hippocampus is not isolated but a part of a system of interacting regions \cite{Moser08}.
+The comprehension of the perforant pathway and mossy fibers inputs is a pivotal point.
+More generally, in the context of attractor network theory, reaching a deep understanding of the effect of these input sources of information on the attractor dynamics would be very important.

-A striking result is that, when diffusion occurs, it is always in competition with transitions to other environments.
-All mechanisms added to the model in order to make the clump move also increased the probability of these transitions.
+Last of all, a striking general result of our study is that diffusion is always in competition with transitions to other environments, whose main features were reported in Section \ref{transit}.
+All the mechanisms we added to the model in order to make the clump move also increased the probability of these transitions.
 Two possible (and not mutually exclusive) explanations can be proposed.
-First, when the clump moves, it explores more positions in space and, thus, has a larger probability to find a 'favorable' position for transition, that is, a position where the energy barrier opposing a transition is not too large.
+First, when the clump moves, it explores more positions in space and, thus, has a larger probability to find a 'favorable' position for transitions, that is, a position where the energy barrier opposing a transition is not too large.
 Secondly, mechanisms enhancing the diffusion of the clump in one environment also tend to destabilize it, which makes transitions to another environment more likely.
 The study of these transitions is therefore a key issue, not only for the full understanding of the dynamics of our model, but also for the interpretation of experimental results, where manipulations of the visual cues resulted in abrupt swaps of the neural activity \cite{Wills05,Jezek11}.
 This question will be addressed in a forthcoming publication.